RicardoRivera7/SecureAzureTenant-ZeroTrust-EntraID-/README.md

 <br/>
 <br/>

-Now let's set read and contribute permissions for each group <br/>
+Now let's set read and contribute permisions for each group <br/>
 Click on the resource you just created <br/>
 On the left side click on "Access Control (IAM)" <br/>
 At the top click on "Add" and then "Add role assignment" <br/>